microsoft/CompositeResource/README.md

 By default the tool will write a new folder based on the configuration name + 'DSC', e.g. 'TestDSC'.
 The folder contains a version folder which then contains a module and manifest.
-The module should be immediately functional once it is copied in to a path present in `$env:PSModulePath`.
+The module should be immediately functional once it is copied into a path present in `$env:PSModulePath`.

 To test if the resource is available, run the command: